Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Titans stats and trends

-- In Tennessee's seven games this year, it has five wins against the spread.
+- In Tennessee's seven games this season, it has five wins against the spread.

-- The Titans have been underdogs by 2.5 points or more three times this season and are 3-0 ATS in those games.
+- The Titans have always covered the spread this year when underdogs by 3 points or more in three chances.

-- Tennessee has gone over the point total in 57.1% of its opportunities this season (four times in seven games with a set point total).
+- Tennessee's games this year have hit the over on four of seven set point totals (57.1%).

-- This season the Titans have nine turnovers, seven fewer than the Colts have takeaways (16).
+- The Titans have turned the ball over nine times, seven fewer times than the Colts have forced turnovers (16).

 Home and road insights

-- Indianapolis has two wins against the spread, and is 1-2 overall, at home this year.
+- At home this year, Indianapolis has two wins against the spread and is 1-2 overall.

-- The Colts are unbeaten ATS (1-0) as 2.5-point favorites or greater at home.
+- At home, as 3-point favorites or more, the Colts are unbeaten ATS (1-0).

-- Indianapolis has hit the over once in three home games this season.
+- This year, in three home games, Indianapolis has hit the over once.

-- Tennessee is 2-1 overall, with two wins against the spread, on the road.
+- Tennessee has two wins against the spread, and is 2-1 overall, on the road.

-- Away from home, the Titans have one win ATS (1-1) as 2.5-point underdogs or more.
+- The Titans have one win ATS (1-1) as 3-point underdogs or more on the road.

-- In three away games this year, Tennessee has hit the over every time.
+- This season, in three road games, Tennessee has gone over the total every time.

 Powered by Data Skrive.